 NVESTIGATIONS: The Investigations Division is comprised of an Administration Captain, Lieutenant and three full-time detectives.
-The detectives are responsible for criminal investigations, follow-up crime investigations and intelligence gathering.
-One is assigned as a Juvenile Crimes Investigator, one as a general case investigator and one detective is assigned exclusively to narcotics and vice investigations, interdiction and drug intelligence gathering and gang suppression.
+The detectives are responsible for all criminal investigations, follow-up crime investigations and intelligence gathering.
+Investigators are responsible for the follow-up of all criminal cases, Class A and Felonies, that are referred to them from the patrol officers.
+Investigators are also involved in the gathering of intelligence.
+One detective is assigned as a major case investigator as well as a Juvenile Crimes Investigator, one detective is assigned as a General Case Investigator and to the Utah Attorney General's Office on a task force investigating criminal activities of Illegal Aliens.
+One detective is assigned exclusively to narcotics and vice investigations, interdiction and drug intelligence gathering and gang suppression.
 The detectives share a call-out schedule to assure that an investigator is available seven days a week, twenty-four hours a day.

 All case reports requiring follow-up are referred to Investigations by Patrol.
 Investigators work to more efficiently address crime reports, liaison closely with victims, witnesses, suspects and support outside agencies.
-Investigations works closely with: Park City Prosecutors, the Summit County Attorney's Office, Summit and Wasatch County law enforcement, AP&P, U.S. Immigration and Naturalization Service, FBI and the Secret Service and DEA.
+Investigations works closely with: Park City Prosecutors, the Summit County Attorney's Office, Summit and Wasatch County law enforcement, Adult Probation and Parole, U.S. Immigration and Naturalization Service, Federal Bureau of Investigation (FBI) the United States Secret Service and the Federal Drug Administration (DEA).
 Investigators also involve themselves in special functions in addition to their regular roles of responsibility such as involvement in the Children's Justice Center, Domestic Peace Task Force liaison, Homeland Security and Joint Terrorism Task Force.
-We have also assigned an investigator to the State's Attorney General's Office's SECURE Task Force which investigates the criminal activities of illegal aliens.
+As previously stated, we have also assigned an investigator to the State's Attorney General's Office's SECURE Task Force which investigates the criminal activities of illegal aliens.
 The Administration Captain is assigned as a member of the SECURE Task Force Board.